The Cape Town Installation

 Every year, South Africa produces 10 million tonnes of food waste.
-N1 City Mall, a shopping mall in Cape Town makes a positive contribution towards tackling the problem of food waste.
-They reduce the pressure on landfills, reduce greenhouse gas emissions and recovering valuable nutrients in food waste for recycling.
-The solution chosen is: the on-site transformation of organic food waste into energy.
-Inspired by the South Africa Government - who made a commitment to reduce food waste by 50% in 2030 - N1 City Mall has placed a small-scale Waste Transformer next to their garbage collection hub at the back of the shopping mall.
+N1 City Mall, a shopping mall in Cape Town, contributes positively to tackling the problem of food waste.
+They reduce the pressure on landfills, reduce greenhouse gas emissions and recover valuable nutrients in food waste for recycling.
+The solution chosen is the on-site transformation of food waste into green energy.
+Inspired by the South Africa Government - which made a commitment to reduce food waste by 50% in 2030 - N1 City Mall has placed a small-scale Waste Transformer next to their garbage collection hub at the back of the shopping mall.
 Each tenant throws away - only non-consumable - organic food waste into separate recycling bins, which are collected daily.
-In return they get a clean bin and are ready to go for the next day.
+In return, they get a clean bin and are ready to go for the next day.
 Because of the fast turnover, the problem of smells around the waste in the kitchen is eliminated.

 View our Durban installation

 Watch the video of how we convert low value waste into high value products on-site in Durban South Africa.